Spirits of Clay

 In collaboration with Japan's Agency for Cultural Affairs and Tokyo National Museum, The Power of Dogū at the British Museum featured 67 figurines lent by public and private collections, including three designated National Treasures of Japan.
 The exhibition, in turn, led to a special presentation of the manga of celebrated Japanese artist Yukinobu Hoshino.
 Together, these events gave attendees a unique comparison of Japanese representations of the human form spanning millennia.

-Unearthed, presented at the Sainsbury Centre for Visual Arts, brought together over 100 examples of prehistoric clay figurines: some dogū, others discovered at sites in Albania, Romania and Macedonia.
+Unearthed, presented at the Sainsbury Centre, brought together over 100 examples of prehistoric clay figurines: some dogū, others discovered at sites in Albania, Romania and Macedonia.
 While hugely different in form and style, visitors were invited to consider what similarities of purpose might have led two distinct prehistoric cultures to begin sculpting the human form – however fantastically – in clay.
 The exhibition was accompanied by an animation, Playing in Time, that was specially commissioned from visual artist Sarah Beare.

 As well as lectures and seminars, these exhibitions were supported by something a little more hands-on: a series of 20 workshops in which the public could handle replicas of the figurines up close, before digging in to some wet clay and creating their own.
 Through this, visitors gained a deeper level of understanding of the level of complexity involved with crafting these intricate artefacts.